New York Central and Hudson River Railroad No. 999: Retirement

 Advances in locomotive design, particularly the advent of diesel-electric power, eventually rendered No. 999 obsolete.

 After touring the nation and making appearances at numerous expositions, including the 1948-49 Chicago Railroad Fair, the unit was retired from service in May 1952, following its demotion to yard switching service in western New York, shuttling express service refrigerator railroad cars.
-At this time, the railroad appeared to turn its back on steam power, and consequently, the vast majority of its steam locomotives, including all of its famed Hudsons and Niagaras and all but two Mohawks, were scrapped by 1957.
+At this time, the railroad appeared to turn its back on steam power, resulting in the vast majority of its steam locomotives, including all of its famed Hudsons and Niagaras and all but two Mohawks, being scrapped by 1957.
 However, the railroad decided to preserve the 999.
-The New York Central donated the locomotive to the Chicago Museum of Science and Industry in 1962, though it did not arrive at the museum until 1968.
+The New York Central donated the locomotive to the Chicago Museum of Science and Industry in 1962.

 Once the unit had arrived at the Museum of Science and Industry, the engine was displayed outside, where it began to decay after being exposed to the elements.
 In 1993, the museum conducted a major restoration of the 999.
 This project included a cosmetic restoration of number 999, and it was placed inside the museum's main hall.
-The locomotive is displayed with its later 70" drivers, rather than its original 86" wheels.
+The locomotive is displayed with its later 70-inch drivers, rather than its original 86-inch ones.